Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Deep Unfolding

 The essence of deep unfolding is straightforward: it fuses {\em optimization for inference} and {\em optimization for learning} by transforming an iterative optimization algorithm into a structured, trainable model.
 As its name suggests, the approach relies on {\em unfolding} the iterations of an optimization algorithm that is originally designed to solve a specific inference task, into a sequential computational graph with a fixed number of iterations.
 Each iteration is then parameterized and represented as a layer of a \ac{dnn}, where the algorithm’s operations (e.g., gradient steps, thresholds, or filters) are implemented as differentiable modules with learnable parameters.
 These parameters can be optimized using data-driven learning techniques.

+Deep unfolding is part of a broader family of approaches often referred to as {\em learn-to-optimize}~\cite{chen2022learning,song2024towards}, which combine \ac{ml} with iterative optimization algorithms.
+Beyond finite-depth unrolling, this family includes implicit-layer approaches such as deep equilibrium models~\cite{bai2019deep}, as well as plug-and-play methods~\cite{ahmad2020plug} and related algorithm-inspired architectures~\cite{shlezinger2023model} that embed learned modules within iterative optimization frameworks.
+The distinguishing feature of deep unfolding is the explicit truncation of an iterative solver into a fixed-depth architecture trained end-to-end, whereas implicit or plug-and-play paradigms typically preserve the convergence-oriented viewpoint and differentiate through fixed-point conditions or outer optimization loops.
+In this article, we focus specifically on the deep unfolding paradigm and its unique properties.

-This rationale encompasses a remarkably broad family of learned optimizers that differ substantially in their specificity, degree of abstraction, and parameterization.
+The guiding rationale of deep unfolding encompasses a remarkably broad family of learned optimizers that differ substantially in their specificity, degree of abstraction, and parameterization.
 This diversity arises from the dual parameterization inherent to optimization-based inference: the {\em objective parameters}~$\ObjParam$, which characterize the mathematical formulation of the task, and the {\em hyperparameters}~$\HypParam$, which govern the behavior of the iterative solver.
 Depending on which of these elements are made learnable and how learning is integrated into the iterative process, different forms of deep unfolding emerge, each suited to distinct scenarios and offering unique benefits.
+The selection of the underlying iterative solver is a design choice on its own.
+A given optimization problem can often be addressed by multiple algorithms, each inducing a distinct computational structure and parameterization.
+When unfolded, these structural differences directly affect the resulting architecture, including the number of learnable hyperparameters and the degree of abstractness.
+Accordingly, the choice of solver is not merely an optimization detail, but a fundamental architectural decision in deep unfolding design.